 The second book is an all-rounder on personal finance.
 There is so much sensible advice in this book.
 It is called Smart and Simple Financial Strategies for Busy People.

-Find out more about Jane Bryant Quinn
+Where can I learn more about Jane Bryant Quinn?

 Visit Jane Bryant Quinn’s official site.